 4. Know your tank capacity and what you use on average per year so that you donít over-buy or contract for way more oil than youíll need.

-5. Check the Connecticut Office of Policy and Management (OPM) website for wholesale and retail oil prices.
+5. Check this webpage for wholesale and retail oil prices.
 These prices are posted on a regular basis during the heating season and can give you an idea of the going rate for oil in your area.
 If a company is offering fuel at a price significantly under these reported amounts, take this as a red flag and be very cautious before doing business with this company.
-Go to www.ct.gov under Energy Information or go directly to the OPM oil prices webpage at:

 6. Make sure the dealer you buy from is registered with the State Department of Consumer Protection, as required by law.
-Visit www.ct.gov/dcp and go to License Verification, or call 860-713-6160.
+Visit ct.gov/dcp/verify to learn how to verify the license of any heating fuel dealer in the state, or call 860-713-6160.

-7. Given todayís oil market, pre-buy contracts are risky, since you donít know if the price will drop in the near future.
+7. Pre-buy contracts are risky, since you donít know if the price will drop in the near future.
 If you do a pre-buy contract, use a credit card that has purchase protection and buy only from a dealer that you have done business with in the past.

 8. Cap price plans, which set a maximum per-gallon price for the season, are less risky than pre-buys.